Free Fillable Forms e-File FAQs

 The length of time it takes to receive your refund depends on your filing method and refund preference.

 You can get tax return refund information 24/7 from the Virginia Department of Taxation's "Where's My Refund" page or by calling (804) 367-2486.
-You will need to enter three pieces of information from your filed return:
+You must provide these three pieces of information to review the status.